The love of reading

 - Daily reading of a class story for pleasure

 By the time children reach Year 2, they are confident at using the skills taught in Reception and Year 1 to support them with reading and decoding new texts.
 The teachers in Year 2 ensure that children who are lower attaining and need more time to catch up are identified.
-These pupils attend specific phonics interventions to close any gaps in learning as quickly as possible.
+These pupils attend specific phonics lessons and interventions to close any gaps in learning as quickly as possible.
 Teachers also teach comprehension skills and how to answer a range of styles of questions that children can be asked about their reading.
 Reciprocal Reading is introduced in Year 2.
 They start to understand the meaning behind the ‘job cards’ and begin their Reciprocal Reading journey.
 Pupils are given the opportunity to lead their reading group for the first time, supported by the reading teachers within the class.
 This often sparks excitement and helps children develop their love of reading.
 Children have access to a range of books matching the topic they are taught in foundation subjects to encourage intellectual curiosity.
 Pupils books are monitored; teachers ensure books sent home, not only match pupil’s interests, but are also matched to ability.

 In Year 3, pupils are exposed to more genres and ranges of text styles through Talk4Writing.
 They are then encouraged to read books that link to the genre.
 Similar text styles are also then used in comprehension sessions to encourage the children to gain a better understanding of the features.
 Pupils take part in Reciprocal Reading sessions throughout the week.
 Children learn the skills needed to read difficult texts or language they may not have been exposed to before.
 We encourage a resilient approach to reading and inspire children to never give up.
 Again. adults within the classroom ensure books are matched specifically to meet the needs of each individual pupil within the class – this includes both interests and reading ability.
 Staff ensure children are heard reading during Reciprocal Reading sessions to progress understanding and pick up on any misconceptions.